roshinpv1/archlens/archlens-app/ARCHITECTURE_DIAGRAM.md

 └─────────────────────────────────────────────────────────────────────────────────┘
 ```

-This architecture diagram provides a comprehensive view of the CloudArch system, showing all major components, data flows, and integration points.
+This architecture diagram provides a comprehensive view of the CloudArc system, showing all major components, data flows, and integration points.
 The system is designed for scalability, security, and enterprise-grade performance.